How to Increase Search Visibility with Passage Indexing

 As of now, Google says this will affect around 7% of all search queries.
 However, this number will probably go up significantly as Google refines the algorithm.

-How to increase search visibility with passage indexing
+How to increase search visibility with passage ranking

 If you want passages from your website to appear in search results, create content that offers a comprehensive overview of the topic and the sub-topics people care about most.